dotansimha/graphql-code-generator/website/docs/plugins/typescript-rtk-query.md

 // highlight-end
 ```

-From that on you can just import the generated hooks from `src/app/api/generated.ts`:
+From that point on, you can import the generated hooks from `src/app/api/generated.ts`:

 ```ts title="src/components/MyComponent.ts"
 import { useMyQuery } from 'src/app/api/generated';